zenml-io/zenml/docs/book/user-guide/component-guide/model-deployers/seldon.md

   a `SeldonResourceRequirements` object with the `requests` and `limits` properties.
 The values for these properties can be a dictionary with the `cpu` and `memory` keys.
 The values for these keys can be a string with the amount of CPU and memory to be allocated to the model.
+* `serviceAccount` The name of the Service Account applied to the deployment.

 A concrete example of using the Seldon Core Model Deployer can be found [here](https://github.com/zenml-io/zenml/tree/main/examples/seldon\_deployment).